Sign up for newsletter >>

 SOLDIERS REGRETTING GETTING VACCINATED

-Many military members have kept quiet in order to salvage what’s left of their careers, but the flat-out dismissal of Guard members who have come forward with vaccine injury concerns is even more disturbing: “Some just don't talk about it, but I know some have tried to talk about their issues at the VA or to medical and they decline them.”
-According to Shelton, soldiers coming forward with post-vaccine complications are being told that their debilitating symptoms are the result of pre-existing conditions.
-He recounts a story of one Guard member who now wears a heart monitor after experiencing issues with the first dose: “They pretty much pressured her into getting the second dose, and she did.
-She may have to wear that for the rest of her life, and who knows the long-term effects of this stuff.”
+Many military members have kept quiet in order to salvage what’s left of their careers, but the flat-out dismissal of Guard members who have come forward with vaccine injury concerns is even more disturbing.
+“Some just don't talk about it," explained Shelton.
+"But I know some have tried to talk about their issues at the VA or to medical, and they decline them.”
+According to his account, soldiers coming forward with post-vaccine complications are being told that their debilitating symptoms are the result of preexisting conditions.
+Shelton continued with a story of one Guard member who now wears a heart monitor after experiencing issues with the first dose.
+“They pretty much pressured her into getting the second dose, and she did," he said.
+"She may have to wear that for the rest of her life, and who knows the long-term effects of this stuff.”

-Others have experienced myocarditis, pericarditis, infertility, hormonal issues, Bell’s palsy, sleep issues, joint pain, blood clots, and shortness of breath—just to name a few complications Shelton has heard accounts of or witnessed first-hand—none of which can be claimed as a disability.
-“I think the leading cause of death in the military now is ‘unknown,’” he quips.
+Others have experienced myocarditis, pericarditis, infertility, hormonal issues, Bell’s palsy, sleep issues, joint pain, blood clots, and shortness of breath—just to name a few complications Shelton has heard accounts of, or witnessed first-hand—none of which can be claimed as a disability.
+“I think the leading cause of death in the military now is ‘unknown,’” he quiped.
 But being a walking case study isn’t the only chink in the armor of our nation’s military.

 EFFECTS ON MILITARY READINESS, MORALE, AND RECRUITMENT

 To make matters worse, the military has executed mass firings and forced a number of members into retirement.
-This, on top of the conflation of data discussed above.
 Unsurprisingly, morale and recruitment appear to be emerging issues.
-“We have a recruitment problem as is.
-I think the Army alone only met around 50 percent of their recruitment goal for this past year.
-That's alarming because they're also kicking out about sixty-thousand of our National Guard soldiers across the country,” Shelton explains.
-Seeing as his account only represents the data for the National Guard and reserves, this is a fractional representation of a much larger problem.
+“We have a recruitment problem as is," said Shelton.
+"I think the Army alone only met around 50 percent of their recruitment goal for this past year.
+That's alarming because they're also kicking out about sixty-thousand of our National Guard soldiers across the country."
+Seeing as his account only represents the data for the National Guard and reserves, this is a fractional representation of what could be a much larger problem across all military branches.

 TENNESSEE POLITICIANS, TAKE ACTION!